Celebrating more than 65 years of a continuous family aviation operation.

 The Hill secret leads to a 60 year anniversary

-Hill Aircraft celebrates its 60th anniversary this coming year, a remarkable achievement in general aviation, known for its high-risk factor and small return.
+January 2015 – Hill Aircraft celebrates its 60th anniversary in 2015, a remarkable achievement in general aviation, known for its high-risk factor and small return.
 Across the country there are only a few FBO operations with that kind of longevity, all of which begs the question: “What was Hill’s secret?”

 “Stubbornness!” says Larry Westbrook with a laugh.
 “Tenacity.
 Hard-headedness.
 Mr. Hill didn’t know he could fail.
 It wasn’t an option.
 And he was at the right place at the right time.
 Before he and Mrs. Hill married, sometime in the late 40’s, he took her for a ride in an airplane and flew over this airport.
 He pointed down at this very spot and said to her, ‘Right there, that’s where it’s going to be happening one day.’